Vikas35Taliyan/Street-style-page/readme.md

 [Netlify](https://street-style-page1.netlify.app/)

 # Street style.
- In this Street style project I used html and css and it is responsive I learn more about flexbox and others properties of css with media quries.
+ In this Street style project I used HTML and CSS and I learn more about flexbox and others properties of css.
 Thanks to the Ineuron team.
 # Skills.
 * HTML
 * CSS